 - Three letters of recommendation, preferably from academic sources

-- Completion of at least 18 credit hours in courses related to infant child, and adolescent development, multicultural child and family issues, childhood medical conditions, health communication, developmental psychology, health psychology, and/or child life theory
+- Completion of at least 18 credit hours (six classes) in courses related to infant child, and adolescent development, multicultural child and family issues, childhood medical conditions, health communication, developmental psychology, health psychology, and/or child life theory

 - Must include one course in infant, child, adolescent development (birth-18 years)